GregoryCannon/StackRabbit/README.md

 Then there are two components of the backend:

 - `server` contains the primary server, written in Node.js.
 It handles the request parsing, and the delegation to worker threads.
-It also contains lots of deprecated AI code, since the initial implmentation was entirely in JS (oops).
 - `cpp_modules` contains modules that perform the core AI computation at literally 100x the speed of the original JS implementation.
 The main flow involves a Node server thread sending a game state to the C++ module, which returns the value of each possible move as an encoded JSON map.